-The names of the Directors at the date of this report are listed on page 7.
-On 22 June 2016 Mr Sean McGovern resigned as the Lloyd's Nominated Director and Mr John Parry was appointed in his place.
-All other directors held office throughout the year and up to the date of signing these financial statements.
+The names of the Directors at the date of this report are listed on page 8.
+All directors held office throughout the year and up to the date of signing these financial statements.

 Messrs Deeny, Shipley, Spooner and Sir Adam Ridley are the Trustees' Nominated Directors.
 Mr Parry is the Lloyd's Appointed Director.
 He has waived his fees in favour of his employer, the Corporation of Lloyd's.